kleinee/jns/notes.md

+# 5 Apr 2017
+* The release notes of notebook 5.0.0 encourage to try JupyterLab.
+It is seriously impressive - even on Pi.

 # 31 Mar 2017
 * Thomas Kluyver's bash kernel was the first I installed on top of Jupyter - and then forgot to add intsallation notes to this repository.